Rubber Molding Parts

 Rubber Compression Molding

-Compression molding is a method for producing molds, also known as “pre-forms,” from a rubber compound or other raw material blend.
+Compression molding service is a method for producing molds, also known as “pre-forms,” from a rubber compound or other raw material blend.
 These pre-forms come with an excess material that is used to ensure a complete fill of the cavity.
 The mold is then closed around the pre-form, and heat and pressure are applied to press the material into the cavity.
 Any excess pre-form material flows out through overflow channels.
 The final molded rubber product is revealed upon demolding, which is usually done by hand.
 This method of rubber molding is commonly used for medium hardness compounds, low-volume production, and other situations where material cost is a major factor.
 Compression molding reduces waste or “flash” during the molding process.

 Advantages of Rubber Compression Molding